Urban Design And Planning | Urban Design Software | Autodesk

 Urban design is one part of urban planning, but it’s a significant one.
 Urban design takes the broader, bigger idea of an urban plan and applies more concrete examples to the renderings.

-Urban design provides models for how buildings will look, where public spaces can be positioned and how the landscapes will work together.
+Urban design provides models for how buildings will look, where public spaces can be positioned, and how the landscapes (US Site) will work together.
 An urban design lays out vital infrastructure like streets in relation to transportation hubs and connects residential hubs to parks.
-Design makes real how an environment or community would work, play and live in a new development or redevelopment.
+Design makes real how an environment or community would work, play, and live in a new development or redevelopment.

 Urban planning is not the same as architecture.
-Urban planning takes a higher level view of development–its focus is on neighbourhoods, zoning, building codes and regulations.
+Urban planning takes a higher level view of development—its focus is on neighborhoods, zoning, building codes, and regulations.

 Architecture is far more granular.
-It focuses on a specific building, home or block.
-Architects can use the parameters that an urban plan establishes to create spaces that fulfil a customer’s needs and desires, while also meeting the expectations of the community or city’s broader plan.
+It focuses on a specific building, home, or block.
+Architects can use the parameters that an urban plan establishes to create spaces that fulfill a customer’s needs and desires, while also meeting the expectations of the community or city’s broader plan.

 Urban design focuses on how a particular urban space, or the spaces between urban buildings and elements, will look.
-Architecture emphasises the appearance of one building, home or commercial development.
+Architecture emphasizes the appearance of one building, home, or commercial development.

 In the hierarchy of urban design, urban planning is the view from the air, a macro look at what will happen in the community.
-The urban design is ground level, with a real-world view of the streets, blocks and neighbourhoods.
+The urban design is ground level, with a real-world view of the streets, blocks, and neighborhoods.
 And architecture is micro, a close-up look at one specific project that will fit into its surroundings.

 In urban planning, the primary elements for consideration are: